oliverwilms/iris-for-money/README.md

 ## Getting Started
 I wanted to import some data that I had entered into Excel.
 I exported a list of Categories into Categories.csv file (in data folder) http://localhost:32768/irisapp/Account.csp
 Click the Browse... button and Open Categories.csv file.
-The contents of the file are displayed on the lower part of your screen.
+Click the Preview button to see a table grid with the data from the file.

 ## What it does